ckrapu/ckrapu.github.io/_posts/2024-09-28-why-dont-we-just-freeze-the-carbon.md

 description: A wintertime climate change solution
 ---

-**TL;DR: To stop climate change, just do this -  raise crops for biomass (sequestering CO2) and freeze them in huge aboveground piles during winter by running pipes through the middle.
+**Summary: To stop climate change, just do this -  raise crops for biomass (sequestering CO2) and freeze them in huge aboveground piles during winter by running pipes through the middle.
 With a little insulation, they won't ever thaw out during the summer.
 Since thermal exchange is $$\propto r^2$$ and total heat capacity $$\propto r^3$$, a big pile can be kept frozen indefinitely with a few tricks.**

-This is text from a research proposal I never finished.
+This is text from a research proposal I never completely finished.
 I keep thinking that I should do something with it.
-To keep from going crazy, I'm putting it here.
+Since done is better than perfect, I'm putting it here.

 # Introduction

-The removal large quantities of carbon from Earth's atmosphere is one of the most promising pathways to avoiding or mitigating the worst effects of global warming or climate change.
+The removal large quantities of carbon (C) from Earth's atmosphere is one of the most promising pathways to avoiding or mitigating the worst effects of global warming or climate change.
 Proposed methods for doing so include direct air capture (DAC) [^1].

 An advantage of direct air capture is that the relevant infrastructure does not depend strongly on climate or soil type, and is limited primarily by manufacturing capacity and available energy.
+Unfortunately, it is extremely expensive with even the  [^22] running at over $200 per ton of $CO_2e$ and generally requires the construction of bespoke machinery and equipment to perform an industrial process on atmospheric gas.

-An alternative to using engineered systems for direct air capture is to instead allow plants to capture carbon via photosynthesis and store the vegetative biomass in a manner that prevents reentry of captured carbon back into circulation.
+An alternative to using
+engineered systems for direct air capture is to instead allow plants to capture carbon via photosynthesis and store the vegetative biomass in a manner that prevents reentry of captured carbon back into circulation.